jeremyBanks/inline/README.md

 instead of clobbering unexpected data.
 However, no filesystem locking is used so this isn't guaranteed, so logic errors _can_ occur if multiple copies of your program are running concurrently and both try to modify the same file.

-## To Do

-- [ ] implement naive unsyncronized writing
-- [ ] implement better writing
-- [ ] support external data(?)
-- Future work?!
-Almost nothing described above has actually been implemented yet!
-- Fallible alternatives instead of panicking, including for the case of writing values when the source files don't exist (they can still be saved in-memory).
-- External data, not just inline.

 ## License